 Instead of going for the complete leg lock experience, look into them as counter-attacks.
 That way you can limit your focus to just a position or two and a couple of submissions. that said, you’ll be spared from learning entries since the point of a counter-attack is to use the position you’re into.
 This will shorten the learning curve of leg lock submissions significantly. it will also provide you with a counter that people won’t be able to defend.
 Because let’s face it, leg lock defense is even more poorly understood than the attacks.

 Finally, remember that BJJ is full of exceptions.
 Even if you hit a counter leg lock perfectly, you might not end up finishing an opponent.
 They might just be crazy flexible, or they might be one of the rare ones that can defend in time.
-So even when you counter, make your final countering position be one which can offer transitions to other attacks.
+So even when you counter, make your final countering position be one that can offer transitions to other attacks.
 The specific counters that we’ll cover today offer precisely that.

 The Anti-Takedown Game